hlxsites/luma/README.md

 5. Edit footer.doc, replace boilerplate info with what I pasted in from the live site
 6. Edit nav.doc, replace with all seen in the live site.
 This navigation is exceptionally large, so I am typing out some placeholder notes, and creating lots of sections as I go along.
 7. Take inventory of live site fonts, font sizes, breakpoints, etc and create the base CSS
+8. Create needed blocks to support the content structure